Security - Clery Act

 - Statutory Rape is defined as non-forcible sexual intercourse with a person who is under the statutory age of consent.

-Domestic Violence is assault or assault and battery of spouse or former spouse, an individual with whom he or she has or has had a dating relationship, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household.
-"Dating relationship" means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
-This term does not include a casual relationship or an ordinary fraternization between two individuals in a business or social context.
+Domestic Violence & Dating Violence: Domestic Violence is assault and/or battery of spouse or former spouse, an individual with whom he or she has had a child in common, or a resident or former resident of his or her household with whom they have an intimate relationship.
+Dating Violence is assault and/or battery in a “Dating relationship”.
+A dating relationship means frequent, intimate associations primarily characterized by the expectation of affectional involvement.
+This term does not include a casual relationship between two individuals in a business or social context.